Featuring selected works by Michael Adonai, Ermias Ekube and Yegizaw Michael.

 Ermias Ekube is painter, engraver, sculptor and poet.
 He was born 1970, in Addis Ababa, Ethiopia, where he got his primary and secondary education.
 He was enrolled for four years at the university that is now Addis Ababa College of Fine Arts and Design, studying painting, drawing, sculpture and graphics art, and majoring in painting (DFA in 1990).
 He was a founding member of the Asmara School of Fine Arts in 1994, the first of its kind after Eritrea's liberation, where he taught painting for one year.
 He also taught visual arts in Asmara Teacher Training Institute from 1997 to 2000.
 Ekube has participated in several group exhibitions in Eritrea and abroad, and gave several solo exhibitions in Eritrea, Ethiopia, Djibouti, Tanzania, Swaziland and Norway; his exhibition brochures featured his poetry and other writing.
 In 2001, he was granted an Art Residence Program to Ladmone Artists Residence, Trondheim, Norway.
 From 2007 to 2009, he served on The Eritrean Film Rating Committee (EFRC), of which he was a founding member, and whose logo he designed.
 Since 2000, besides giving short art work-shops for young artists, Ermias has been teaching young artists the technique of art engraving and exhibiting regularly with 2D and 3D mediums in different techniques.
 He has co-produced books for Arts Education (visual art, music, dance and drama) for elementary and middle schools (Ministry of Education, 2011).

-Featured paintings include an 8 panel series titled Asmara by Day and Night (2007). © Ermias Ekube
+Complete 8 panel series featured in full above titled Asmara by Day and Night (2007). ©Ermias Ekube

 Yegizaw Michael, also known as “Yeggy”, is a successful artist whose work has been exhibited widely throughout Africa, Europe and the United States of America.
 Eritrean by nationality, Yeggy was born in Addis Ababa, Ethiopia, where he grew up and attended the School of Fine Arts in Addis Ababa, before he fled to Kenya due to political unrest.
 In Kenya, Yeggy continued to develop and shape his unique artistic style.
 In 1997, Yeggy initiated, organized, and directed the ‘Artists Against AIDS’ campaign in Eritrea.
 In 1996 and 1997 he consecutively won Eritrea’s highest annual national art award, the ‘Ramónc’ award.
 Yeggy came to the United States of America in 1998 as an International Artist-In-Residence.
 He also did further work as a resident at Penn State University, Smith College, and Griffins Art Center.
 Yeggy has created public art murals and mosaics that adorn: banks, residences, restaurants, clubs, museums, and theater sets in two continents.
 In 2009, Yeggy’s paintings were exhibited in New York City, in a show entitled “Crossings: A Visual Exploration of Crisis.”
 The pieces presented in the exhibition, like much of Yeggy’s work, depict the challenges of migration from the Horn of Africa and of immigrant and refugee life in the United States of America.
 He has organized art therapy workshops, art class for middle high school, and community centers in his hometown of Seattle. www.yeggystudio.com